bash-cli-raspberry-pi

 Redirections in Bash

-Another interesting aspect is the possibility of performing redirections, that is, making the output or input of a command have a different origin than the command line.
-The most common destinations/origins are text files (although there are others).
+Another interesting aspect is the possibility of performing redirections, that is, making the output or input of a command come from a different source than the command console.
+The most common destinations/sources are text files (although others exist).

-So, an output redirection, in which the result of a command is sent to a “destination” instead of being displayed on the screen, would look like this:
+Thus, an output redirection, where the result of a command is sent to a “destination” instead of being displayed on the screen, would look like this:

-And an input redirection, in which the command uses “origin” as input instead of the keyboard
+And an input redirection, where the command uses “source” as input instead of the keyboard

-So, if we want to save the list of files and folders in a directory to an “output.txt” file we could execute the following instruction:
+Thus, if we want to save the listing of files and folders of a directory in a file “output.txt”, we could execute the following instruction:

 ls > output.txt